brophdawg11/brophy.org/content/a-look-inside-vues-change-detection.md

 ## Non-Reactive UI

 _Note: The embedded bin is currently unavailable, as I recently moved off static HTTP hosting on AWS S3 to HTTPS hosting via Firebase, and didn't realize embedding JSBin over HTTPS required a Pro account.
-For now, here's the direct link to the JSBin: [https://jsbin.com/joguyav/3/edit?html,js,output].
+For now, use this [direct link to the JSBin](https://jsbin.com/joguyav/3/edit?html,js,output).
 Apologies for the inconvenience :(_

 <a class="jsbin-embed"
    href="https://jsbin.com/joguyav/3/embed?js,output">